butterproject/butter-desktop-angular/README.md

 Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md)

+### Generate executable packages

+You can generate executable packages for all platforms with `grunt package`.
+The packages are in `dist/`.

 ## Community

 Keep track of Butter development and community activity.